Boston Motorcycle Accident Lawyer

-- Speeding: Speed limits provide a clear guideline of the safety speeds a vehicle can travel in specific zones, from fast-paced highways to slow, sharp turns.
-Breaking the speed limit – and even driving well below it – puts other vehicles at risk, especially motorcyclists, who do not have the same safety features as other vehicles.
+- Speeding: Speed limits provide a clear guideline of the safe speeds a vehicle can travel in specific zones, from fast-paced highways to slow, sharp turns.
+Breaking the speed limit – and even driving well below it – puts other vehicles at risk, particularly motorcyclists, who do not have the same safety features as other vehicles.

-- Head-on collisions: The NHSTA has reported that 42% of all head-on collisions involving motorcycles and other vehicles are fatal in a recent year.
-Whether due to drunk or distracted driving, speeding, or other factors, head-on collisions are one of the most dangerous accidents that can occur.
+- Head-on collisions: The NHSTA reports that 42% of all head-on collisions involving motorcycles and other vehicles in a recent year were fatal.
+Whether due to drunk or distracted driving, speeding, or other factors, head-on collisions are among the most dangerous types of accidents that can occur.

 - Dangerous road conditions: When combined with reckless driving, road conditions like potholes, broken pavement, and road debris can cause a car or truck to move erratically, resulting in collisions with nearby motorcycles.

-In other cases, the driver of the vehicle may have been drunk or drugged, distracted, or operating the vehicle in a reckless manner.
-Regardless of the reason, the result is usually the same: a driver of another vehicle caused the Boston motorcycle accident.
+In other cases, a driver may have been drunk or drugged, distracted, or operating the vehicle in a reckless manner.
+Regardless of the reason, the result is usually the same -- a driver of another vehicle caused the Boston motorcycle accident.

-Approximately 80% of all motorcycle accidents in the country involve serious injuries to the rider.
-No matter how minor injuries might appear immediately after an accident, a rider should seek medical attention to make certain there are no hidden injuries like internal bleeding, which could become life-threatening.
+Approximately 80% of all motorcycle accidents in the U.S. involve serious injuries to the rider.
+No matter how minor injuries may appear immediately after an accident, a rider should seek medical attention to make certain there are no hidden injuries, such as internal bleeding, which could become life-threatening.

-Some of the most common injuries from a motorcycle accident include:
+Some of the most common injuries from motorcycle accidents include:

 - Road rash, where the skin is destroyed due to abrasion from the road